informedcitizenry/6502.Net/README.md

 `Closure does not close a block` - A block closure is present but no block opening.

+`Closure does not close a macro` - A macro closure is present but no macro definition.

+`Closure does not close a segment` - A segment closure is present but no segment definition.

 `Constant expression in LValue` - Expression attempting to assign a value to a constant.

 `Could not process binary file` - The binary file could not be opened or processed.